openedx/docs.openedx.org/source/community/release_notes/redwood/sidebar_nav.rst

       :height: 450

-If a learner wants to `view to a unit in another section of the course`_, they can click on the back button in the upper corner of the sidebar to view all sections in a course.
+If a learner wants to view a unit in another section of the course, they can click on the back button in the upper corner of the sidebar to view all sections in a course.